 After sunset, the park becomes an adults-only and clothing optional affair.
 You may need a flashlight or headlamp to light your way if you plan to stay after dark, as they keep the lighting dim.

 If road conditions are bad, 4-wheel drive or snow tires may be required for the drive from Steamboat Springs to Strawberry Park.
-Your Overland Discovery vehicle will be ready for snowy roads if needed.

 Reservations are currently required to control crowds and allow space for social distancing.